-The American Preparatory School was formed in 1963 with an enrollment of seven students in grades kindergarten through 3.
+The American Preparatory School was formed in 1963 with an enrollment of seven students in Kindergarten through Grade 3.
 The school’s founder and first principal was Mrs. Genevra Abou Seoud.
 In 1965, APS merged with a Ford Foundation school to form the Riyadh International Community School (RICS), which, in its early years, operated out of a villa in Malaz with just a handful of students.

-The school’s enrollment increased steadily from 1965-1974.
-Due to increasing development in Riyadh, RICS went from less than 400 students to over 1,500 between 1974-1979.
-It was during this rapid growth that the school entered into an agreement with the Saudi government to provide it with a large enough campus to accommodate growing numbers, which they did in 1977 when the school moved to its current location.
+The school’s enrollment rose steadily from 1965 to 1974.
+Due to increasing development in Riyadh, RICS went from less than 400 students to over 1,500 between 1974 and 1979.
+It was during this rapid growth that the school entered into an agreement with the Saudi government to provide it with a large enough campus to accommodate growing numbers, which they did in 1977 when the school moved to its south campus.

 In addition, SAIS-R decided to offer the I.B.
 Diploma program, and the school received its certification to do so during the 1999-2000 school year, enabling twelve students in AIS-R’s first graduating class to also be IB Diploma Program candidates.

 In the fall of 2011, AIS-R introduced its, AIS-R Eagle Honor Code to students and parents.
-This code was developed to embody the AIS-R Mission in student-friendly and practical language, and has had a tremendous impact on the entire community.
+This code was developed to embody the AIS-R Mission in student-friendly and practical language, and has had a tremendous impact on the culture of the school community.

 Also during the 2011-12 school year, AIS-R completed a thorough Self-Study to begin the re-accreditation process with the New England Association of Schools and Colleges (NEASC) and the Council of International Schools (CIS).
 In September of 2011, all members of the AIS-R community were invited to participate in the Accreditation Opinion Surveys and these results (as well as a great deal of additional evidence) were used to write AIS-R’s Self-Study report.
 This report was completed and sent to NEASC and CIS at the beginning of October, 2012.
 Each agency assembled a visiting team to carefully read AIS-R’s Self-Study report and assess the degree to which it accurately reflected what they observed during their visit in November, 2012.
 In early 2013 AIS-R was awarded its 10-year re-accreditation status from NEASC and CIS.

 As a result of returned stability to Riyadh, AIS-R has experienced significant growth over the past several years.
-With over 1650 students, AIS-R is in a strong position to continue to deliver a superior education on its newly built (2014), state-of-the-art campus, designed by FX Fowle, as it leans in to the next 50 years of excellence.
+With over 1650 students, a superior faculty and staff, and a newly built (2014), state-of-the-art campus, AIS-R is in a strong position to continue to deliver an exceptional international education.